A plugin for creating time-based progress-bars in WordPress.

 Duration

 This specifies the duration the progress bar will fill up in.
-This attribute must be specified, if end is not specified.
-This attribute must not be specified, if end is specified.
+This attribute must be specified, if end

 This attribute is quite smart and will support many complex duration specifications.
 This allows you to not only specify a fixed duration, but also to make the duration dependent on the calendar.
-This is intended for use with the repeating attribute in order to allow the creation of repeating progress bars with uneven lengths.
-You already saw this in the example above, where the duration was specified as 1year, allowing the progress bar to automatically adjust for the additional day on leap years.
+This is intended for use with the repeating

-Here is some examples of Strings you can specify for duration:
+Here is some examples of Strings you can specify for duration

 * `1 day`